On the functoriality of the space of equivariant smooth $h$-cobordisms: Preliminaries on -manifolds with corners

 \subsection{$G$-manifolds with corners}

-Throughout, a \ourdefn{manifold} of dimension $n$ is always a smooth manifold with corners, i.e., a Hausdorff second-countable topological space $M$ with a maximal smooth atlas locally modeled on $[0,\infty)^n$, or equivalently on $[0,\infty)^k \times \R^{n-k}$ for $0 \leq k \leq n$.
+Throughout, a \ourdefn{manifold} of dimension $n$ is a smooth manifold with corners, i.e., a Hausdorff second-countable topological space $M$ with a maximal smooth atlas locally modeled on $[0,\infty)^n$, or equivalently on $[0,\infty)^k \times \R^{n-k}$ for $0 \leq k \leq n$.

+We define smoothness for maps from a manifold, or any subset of a manifold, to a manifold.

-\begin{defn} A function on an open subset of $[0,\infty)^k \times \R^{n-k}$ is \ourdefn{smooth} if it extends to a smooth function on an open subset of $\R^n$.
-A map $f\colon M \to N$ between manifolds with corners is \ourdefn{smooth} if it is locally smooth in the sense that it corresponds via coordinate charts to a smooth map.\footnote{This is the most natural generalization of smoothness to manifolds with corners, as defined in \cite[Section 1.2.1]{cerf}.
+\begin{defn} Let $S$ be a subset of $\R^n$.
+A function $f:S\to \R^m$ is \ourdefn{smooth} if every point $x\in S$ has an open neighborhood $U\subset \R^n$ such that the restriction of $f$ to $S\cap U$ extends to a smooth map $U\to \R^m$.
+A function from $S$ to a subset $T \subseteq \R^m$ is smooth if it is smooth when regarded as a map from $S$ to $\R^m$.
+A map from a subset of an $n$-manifold to a subset of an $m$-manifold is smooth if, with respect to coordinate charts, it corresponds everywhere to a smooth map from a subset of $[0,\infty)^k \times \R^{n-k}$ to a subset of $[0,\infty)^\ell \times \R^{m-\ell}$. \footnote{This is the most natural generalization of smoothness to manifolds with corners, as defined in \cite[Section 1.2.1]{cerf}.
 However in \cite{joyce} this notion is only called \ourdefn{weakly smooth}.
 In \cite{melrose}, a smooth function on an open subset $\Omega$ of $[0,\infty)^k \times \R^{n-k}$ is defined as a smooth function on the interior, all of those derivatives extend continuously to $\Omega$.
 This definition is equivalent to ours by \cite[Theorem 1.4.1]{melrose}.} \end{defn}

+The definition above will be useful when the domain of the map is an open subset of the manifold, and also when it is the boundary, or some part of the boundary, and also in some other cases.

 \begin{defn} The \ourdefn{depth} of a point $x$ in $M$ is the unique number $k$ such that there is a coordinate chart that identifies $x$ with the origin in an open subset of $[0,\infty)^k \times \R^{n-k}$.
 The set of all depth $0$ points is the \ourdefn{interior} of $M$.
-The set of depth $\geq 1$ points is the \ourdefn{boundary subspace} $\partial M \subset M$.
+The set of all depth $\geq 1$ points is the \ourdefn{boundary subspace} $\partial M \subset M$.
 Depth $\geq 2$ points are called \ourdefn{corner points}, and $\partial^c M \subset \partial M$ is the set of corner points.\end{defn}

-Notice that $\partial M$ does not qualify as a smooth manifold with corners.
+Notice that although $\partial M$ is a topological manifold it does not qualify as a smooth manifold with corners.
 (The corner points of $M$ lie in its interior.)
-It is of course a topological manifold.

 \begin{exmp} A product of two or more manifolds with corners has the structure of a manifold with corners in a canonical way.
 For example, the $n$-dimensional cube $I^n$ and the polydisc $D^{n_1} \times \ldots \times D^{n_k}$ are manifolds with corners. \end{exmp}